Connect with us

 Electrocution risks

-In the research published in the latest journal Nano Energy, the engineers sort to assuage electrocution fears saying tests had shown that a 1% volume of conductive carbon fibres in a cement mixture was enough to give the cement the desired electrical properties without compromising structural performance.
+In the research published in the latest journal Nano Energy, the engineers sought to assuage electrocution fears saying tests had shown that a 1% volume of conductive carbon fibres in a cement mixture was enough to give the cement the desired electrical properties without compromising structural performance.

 RELATED: World’s First ‘Carbon Concrete’ House Underway in Germany